 Most centres electronically upload ethnicity coding to their renal IT system from the hospital patient administration system (PAS).
 Ethnicity coding in PAS is based on self-reported ethnicity.
 For the remaining centres, ethnicity coding is performed by clinical staff and recorded directly into the renal IT system (using a variety of coding systems).
-Data on ethnic origin are grouped into White, South Asian, Black, Chinese or Other.
 The details of regrouping the PAS codes into these ethnic categories are detailed below.